-This FDA is likely to authorize the Pfizer-BioNTech COVID vaccine for 12-15 year olds by early next week.
+On May 10, 2021, the FDA expanded authorization for the Pfizer-BioNTech COVID vaccine for 12-15-year-olds.
+On May 12, the Advisory Committee on Immunization Practices also recommended this vaccine for use in kids age 12 and up.
 With this announcement, many parents are wondering when, and even if, to get the COVID vaccine for their kids.

 The short answer: kids should get the vaccine as soon as one is available to them.